AdithyaViswanathan1/Fetal-Health-Classification/README.md

 To achieve the main objective, here are sub-objectives:
 1. Perform extensive exploratory data analysis of tabular data.
 2. Perform feature selection to extract only the most important predictors.
-3. Develop supervised machine learning approach to classify fetal health into 3 states.
+3. Develop supervised machine learning approach to classify fetal health into 3 states (with focus on interpretability)
 4. Perform analysis on best-performing model
 5. Deploy model (if time permits)